 Editor-in-Chief | Homeschooling Today Magazine

-Ashley Wiggers grew up in the early days of the homeschooling movement.
-She was taught by her late mother, Debbie Strayer, who was an educator, speaker, and the author of numerous homeschooling materials.
+Bio: Ashley Wiggers grew up in the early days of the homeschooling movement.
+She was taught by her late mother, Debbie Strayer, who was an educator, speaker and the author of numerous homeschooling materials.
 It was through Debbie’s encouragement and love that Ashley learned the value of being homeschooled.
-Currently, Ashley is the Editor-in-Chief of Homeschooling Today magazine, Public Relations Director for GeoMatters, and the author of the Profiles from History series.
-Ashley makes her home in Somerset, KY, with her loving husband and precious son.
+Currently, Ashley is the Editor-in-Chief of Homeschooling Today magazine, Public Relations Director for Geography Matters and the author of the Profiles from History series.
+Ashley makes her home in Somerset, KY, with her loving husband and two boys.

 Workshops by Ashley Wiggers